No deal for driver in deadly crash

 She appeared before Presiding Judge Alberto Lamorena on Wednesday.

-It was said in the hearing that no plea agreement was reached.
+It was said during the hearing that no plea agreement was reached.

 The family of Park previously expressed outrage after hearing that the prosecution offered a lenient deal, Post files state.